Skip to main content

 Site History

-2015: COT has been dealing with numerous contracting issues pertaining to its proposed P+T system.
+2015: COT has been dealing with numerous contracting issues pertaining to its proposed pump and treat (P+T) system.

-2014: COT evaluated options for handling the discharge water from COT’s proposed P+T system and decided that part of the treated water will be used for irrigation at a golf course lake and part of the water will be put into Tucson Water’s Sweetwater Recharge Facilities reclaimed water system.
+2014: COT evaluated options for handling the discharge water from COT’s proposed P+T system and decided that part of the treated water will be used for irrigation at a golf course lake and part of the water will be put into Tucson Water’s SWR reclaimed water system.

 2012: Prior to finalizing its conceptual design for the proposed groundwater P+T system, COT is having its contractor perform additional modeling to predict when the SWR site contaminants-gasoline additives methyl tertiary-butyl ether (MTBE) and tert-butyl alcohol (TBA) will reach COT’s proposed groundwater treatment system, (Benzene is also a contaminant of concern at the SWR site).

 2011: COT hired a contractor to review the most recent field data (including data from the more recently-installed wells), revise the conceptual site model (CSM), and update the modeling study.
-The model was to be updated to reflect revisions in the CSM and to account for the data collected from 2006-2011.
+The model was to be updated to reflect revisions in the CSM and to account for the data collected from 2006 to 2011.
 To maximize contaminant removal by COT’s proposed groundwater P+T system, the contractor also was tasked with evaluating additional extraction and injection well arrangements and pumping rates.
 This work was completed in the fall.
-The ERA system will focus on removal of the contamination from the “shallow” part of the aquifer, which contains most of the contaminant mass, and reduction (to the extent feasible) of the migration of the most contaminated groundwater towards COT’s Sweetwater Recharge Facilities (located downgradient) extraction wells.
+The Early Response Action (ERA) system will focus on removal of the contamination from the “shallow” part of the aquifer, which contains most of the contaminant mass, and reduction (to the extent feasible) of the migration of the most contaminated groundwater towards COT’s SWR extraction wells (located downgradient).

-2010: In January, COT submitted to ADEQ its revised RAP Implementation Evaluation of remedial alternatives report for review.
-In this report, COT proposed the installation of a groundwater P+T system to address the central part of the landfill with the highest VOC concentrations.
+2010: In January, COT submitted to ADEQ its revised Remedial Action Plan (RAP) Implementation Evaluation of remedial alternatives report for review.
+In this report, COT proposed the installation of a groundwater P+T system to address the central part of the landfill with the highest volatile organic compound (VOC) concentrations.
 The plan includes four extraction wells, an air stripping treatment plant with granular activated system to capture VOCs in the vapor phase, and four injection wells.
-One potential complication not addressed by the plan is the commingling of the Kinder Morgan plume with the Silverbell Landfill PCE plume.
+One potential complication not addressed by the plan is the commingling of the Kinder Morgan plume with the Silverbell Landfill tetrachloroethene (PCE) plume.

 2009: As of December, Kinder Morgan Energy Partners has extracted approximately 172,300 pounds (approximately 28,000 gallons) of hydrocarbons from the soil beneath the site.